pkmn/engine/src/lib/gen1/README.md

 Showdown.
 Some of these moves are [too fundamentally broken to be implemented](#unimplementable) by the pkmn engine, but the following moves have their broken behavior preserved in `-Dshowdown` mode:

-- **Psybeam** / **Confusion**: the secondary chance of these moves causing confusion is not 26/256 like most "10% chance moves" but instead 25/256.
-Furthermore, Substitute incorrectly prevents the secondary chance of these moves from triggering confusion at all.
 - **Thrash** / **Petal Dance** / **Rage**: On the cartridge (but not on Pokémon Showdown) these moves have [glitchy behavior](https://www.youtube.com/watch?v=NC5gbJeExbs) where the the scaled accuracy after accuracy/evasion modifiers have been applied should overwrite the original accuracy of the move for as long as the move's lock lasts.
 Furthermore, Pokémon Showdown handles thrashing moves in the wrong order, does not lock the user into the move if it hits or breaks a substitute, and fails to lock a thrashing Pokémon into the move if it hits a substitute.
-- **Self-Destruct** / **Explosion**: these both should cause their target to continue building Rage even if they miss (most sources erroneously claim a move needs to hit to cause Rage to build but the `EXPLODE_EFFECT` is special-cased in the original game code).
-Furthermore, these moves should not execute the self-KO effect if their target is invulnerable due to Fly / Dig.
 - **Freeze** / **Sleep**: Pokémon Showdown requires a move to be selected when a Pokémon is frozen or sleeping and uses that in the event that the status is removed while on the cartridge no selection is possible and no turn exists for the thawed/woken Pokémon to act except in the case of